erikvanmechelen/loom/README.md

 Helping Loom deliver would by a large margin be my biggest challenge yet.
 But for a product I'm passionate about, in a space I'm passionate about--communication at work--and for a company with A+ people surrounding me, I know I'll rise to it.

 From my read of your posting and from my take on your culture, you're looking for someone who can own the role from Day 1, but who is also coachable, and finally, a curious and weird individual who makes other people better.

+As a PM with Loom, I believe my interpersonal skills, ability to create productive relationships with every individual within the organization, and my balanced attack of design/business/tech will put us on pace to scale Loom to our expectations.

 Let's make this audacious goal a reality.